What Do the "A" and the "C" Stand for on Hockey Jerseys?

 Being named the captain of a hockey team is an honor that can draw fans into prolonged debates over the Cs and the As.
 It's also not forever.
 Angry coaches have taken the C from players for poor performance on the ice, or after a battle with a coach or team official.
 And some team captains have resigned over squabbles with the team or in protest over a team decision.
 In 1980 Toronto Maple Leafs center Darryl Sittler infamously ripped the C off his sweater and resigned the position after the team traded his best friend.

-It's an exciting moment when your favorite player puts the C on his sweater for the team you've spent a lifetime rooting for.
+It's an exciting moment when your favorite player puts the C on their sweater for the team you've spent a lifetime rooting for.
 The glory of being named captain is a nice cherry on top of a long, storied career, an outward sign of the respect that player has earned on the ice and off.